2do2go/esencia/README.md

 ### Controller.prepare(callback)

-`Controller.prepare` using to fetch collections and models data. `callback` must be called after end of all preparing operations (is nescesary for sync operation? ... ).
+`Controller.prepare` usualy using to fetch collections and models data. `Controller.prepare` implementing `prepare` stage of controller processing.
+Argument `callback` is a function that must be called after end of all preparing operations.

+**Note:** `callback` must be called even if prepare operations are syncronous.

 #### Controller.prepare example
 ```javascript